 What I did notice: Istanbul has about 15 million more people living in its metro area than Berlin.
 Dodging people on the street like machine gun bullets, I pretty much threw away all my intentions of comparing Istanbul to Berlin.
 It’s impossible to see even just a little part of Istanbul on a short, five day trip.
 So I dumped my “Finding” spirit and did what every other sane person would have done: I went sightseeing.

-I don’t regret it.
-It’s stressful and I hate waiting in line, sure.
-But sightseeing in Istanbul is not like sightseeing in Berlin.
+Sightseeing in Istanbul is not like sightseeing in Berlin.
 Istanbul is a living, breathing museum of landmarks.
 The panoramic view of the minarettes, the sun going down over the Black Sea, the Bosphorus parting Europe and Asia, making Istanbul not just mentally but physically as well a very ambivalent place to be right now.
-The modern people — “white Turks”, as they’re being called — obviously live on the European side of the city.
+The modern people – “white Turks”, as they’re being called – obviously live on the European side of the city.
 The European side, that’s Beyoğlu mostly.
 This is the district where things happen (as opposed to Sultanahmet, the district with all the stately and mesmerizing mosques).
 It’s buzzing.
 I kept asking myself how someone who grew up here could not get dangerously bored in Berlin.
 Compared to that hustle, even acoustics on Hermannstraße are as dreamingly gentle as a soft piano melody.

 Most of the relevant and international clubs are in Beyoğlu.
 We ended up visiting Wake Up Call! off Istiklal street (think Ku’Damm in way more crowded, leading up to Taksim Square) on a Wednesday (Tropicana Party, anyone?).
 It felt no different than being at Farbfernseher, except the line up is serious Panorama Bar techno and house.
 This is where things suddenly confuse you: between all the mosques and churches and sights, there’s an exciting nightlife and queer scene, but that’s not what people usually associate with Turkey, right?
 Most of the tourist can be seen in the typical Nargileh (hookah) bars or, like us when we felt lazy, on the sightseeing bus.
 Our visit to the club was just a little nibble from the platter of amazing opportunities: bars, cafés, clubs are apparently growing out of every nook and cranny and trust me, Istanbul has many of them.
 There are curfews and booze isn’t cheap, but if there’s a will, there’s a way.

-The political and cultural infrastructure won’t make Istanbul another Berlin.
-Nobody would want that, either.
 Being being in Istanbul is a 24/7 rush, I couldn’t imagine living here without the constant fear of tinnitus.
 But it’s a feast for the senses, from the landmarks to the people to the shopping miles.
 Oh and, the food?
 Forget whatever crappy sandwich it is you had here.
 If you haven’t eaten at a nice Lokanta or Mehayne, haven’t slurped mussles from the sideway stands, drunk sahlep with cinammon or dove into a mixed plate of mezzeh you know nothing about the variety of the Turkish cuisine.
-Künefe, Turkish coffee, Lahmacun, Kumpir, Köfte, and yes, the classic Döner, too — there’s an abundance of street food.
+Künefe, Turkish coffee, Lahmacun, Kumpir, Köfte, and yes, the classic Döner, too – there’s an abundance of street food.
 In Berlin, it seems like everyone is always looking for the “next big thing” while in Istanbul, you won’t even have enough years in your life to try all of the latest little things.

 As mentioned before, four days are not even remotely enough to experience Istanbul.
 According to my friend Lev and his girlfriend Deniz, who moved from Berlin to Istanbul last year, you could spend your lifetime discovering the energetic urban space that is the economic and cultural capital of Turkey.
 Many things are left on my to do list: hang out in Cihangir, stride through Gezi Park, visit Princess Islands, check out MiniMuzikhol, go shopping for fake products, eat out in fine and upper class restaurants, see the Western Districts and most importantly: finally hike over to the Asian side to see the supposedly calmer parts of Istanbul.